-Following the identification of vulnerabilities, either via internal software security testing or external security researchers, software developers should ensure that such vulnerabilities are reported and resolved in a timely manner.
-In doing so, software developers should perform root cause analysis and, to the greatest extent possible, seek to remediate entire vulnerability classes.
+Following the identification of vulnerabilities in software, either via internal software security testing or external security researchers, it is important that they are publicly disclosed in a responsible and timely manner.
+This allows users of impacted software to determine their risk exposure as part of their own cyber supply chain risk management activities.
+In doing so, such vulnerabilities should be resolved in a timely manner.
+In support of this, root cause analysis should be performed and, to the greatest extent possible, entire vulnerability classes should be remediated.

-If vulnerabilities cannot be resolved by software developers in a timely manner via patches or updates, software developers should provide advice on how, to the greatest extent possible, the likelihood of vulnerabilities being exploited can be reduced, the impact of vulnerabilities being exploited can be reduced or both.
+If vulnerabilities cannot be resolved in a timely manner via patches or updates, advice should be provided on how, to the greatest extent possible, the likelihood of vulnerabilities being exploited can be reduced, the impact of vulnerabilities being exploited can be reduced or both.

-Control: ISM-1908; Revision: 1; Updated: Mar-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Vulnerabilities identified in software are publicly disclosed (where appropriate to do so) by software developers in a timely manner.
+Control: ISM-1908; Revision: 2; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Vulnerabilities identified in software are publicly disclosed in a responsible and timely manner, including with Common Weakness Enumeration and Common Platform Enumeration information.

-Control: ISM-1754; Revision: 3; Updated: Mar-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Vulnerabilities identified in software are resolved by software developers in a timely manner.
+Control: ISM-1754; Revision: 4; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Vulnerabilities identified in software are resolved in a timely manner.

-Control: ISM-1909; Revision: 0; Updated: Dec-23; Applicability: NC, OS, P, S, TS; Essential Eight: N/A In resolving vulnerabilities, software developers perform root cause analysis and, to the greatest extent possible, seek to remediate entire vulnerability classes.
+Control: ISM-1909; Revision: 1; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A In resolving vulnerabilities, root cause analysis is performed and, to the greatest extent possible, entire vulnerability classes are remediated.